Notre Dame High School (Cape Girardeau, Missouri): History

-The building, which housed St. Mary High School was the first permanent location of St. Francis hospital until 1914.
+The building which housed St. Mary High School was the first permanent location of St. Francis Hospital until 1914.
 In the spring of 1925, Very Reverend Eberhardt Pruente, V.F. purchased this building at Sprigg and William Streets for $21,000 and renovated it for use as St. Mary High School.
-On September 1, 1925, the school opened enrolling 7th, 8th grades, and first year high.
+On September 1, 1925, the school opened enrolling 7th and 8th grades, and first year high school students.
 Sister Mary Francis was the first teacher.

 In 1928 the school was accredited by the State of Missouri.
-The first class graduated June 9, 1929 with eight students.
-In 1931, the school nearly closed due to the depression, but Mother Jolendis gave the Sisters permission to teach in the school "gratis".
+The first class graduated June 9, 1929, with eight students.
+In 1931, the school nearly closed due to the Depression, but Mother Jolendis gave the Sisters permission to teach in the school "gratis".
 The school progressed through the 1930s and 1940s in spite of times of war.